RenderKit/ospray/doc/api.md

   float     intensity                 1  intensity of the light (a factor)

-  uchar     intensityQuantity            `OSPIntensityQuantity` to set the radiative
+  uchar     intensityQuantity            `OSPIntensityQuantity` to set the radiometric
                                          quantity represented by `intensity`.
 The
                                          default value depends on the light source.